 Here I will show you the first part of the drive lock...The first pic is what comes up when you first run the program.

 I made it so you have three options here, to lock a drive, to unlock drive(s) or exit.

 Now here is how I did it:

-If you click NO to unlock the drive(s), it deletes the registry key that contains the settings that lock the drive it also checks to see if the drive is already unlocked.
+If you click NO to unlock the drive(s), it deletes the registry keys that contains the settings that locks/hides the drive it also checks to see if the drive is already unlocked.
 Then it restarts explorer.exe so that the changes take effect immediately.

 If you click cancel, it displays the splash screen and then exits.